lukas99/ysg-manager/ysg-manager-server/README.md

 * Don't check in the Terraform state files because they contain sensitive information.
 * Ensure that in the Azure subscription settings, under 'Resource providers', the provider 'Microsoft.App' is registered.
 Otherwise, the creation of the App Environment (`azurerm_container_app_environment`) fails with the error `The subscription is not registered to use namespace 'Microsoft.App`.

 # Build and Deployment of Container Image

-## Azure
+## Build Container Image

 With a **command line tool**, change to the folder where the Git repository is cloned:
 ```